 The Fund is a fund for joint account (fonds voor gemene rekening) governed by Dutch law.
 The Fund consists of the assets and liabilities of the Fund held and managed in accordance with the Fund Agreement.
 The Fund Agreement governs the rights and obligations between the AIF Manager, the Management Company, the Legal Owner and an Investor.
 The Fund has been formed to qualify as a tax transparent fund for Dutch corporate income tax purposes.
 A tax ruling has been obtained confirming the qualification of the Fund as tax transparent for Dutch corporate income tax and withholding tax purposes.
 The Units in the Fund - including the beneficial ownership thereof - cannot be transferred or assigned by the Investors, except by way of redemption by the Fund.

-The Fund is considered tax transparent for Dutch corporate income tax purposes and Dutch dividend withholding tax purposes.
+The Fund is considered tax transparent for Dutch corporate income tax purposes and Dutch withholding tax purposes.
 As a transparent fund for Dutch corporate income tax purposes the Fund is not subject to Dutch corporate income tax.
 All income and costs, assets and liabilities are directly attributed to the Investors for Dutch corporate income tax purposes in proportion to the interests held by the Investors.
-No Dutch withholding tax is due on distributions made by the Fund to the Investors, except for distributions by Project BV, which are subject to 15% Dutch dividend withholding tax.
+No Dutch withholding tax is due on distributions made by the Fund to the Investors.Distributions by Project BV are subject to 15% Dutch dividend withholding tax, except in relation to Investors holding an interest in Project BV through the Fund that qualifies for the withholding tax exemption.

-It should be noted that as per 1 January 2025, based on proposed law the conditions under which a fund for joint account qualifies as transparent will be changed.
+It should be noted that as per 1 January 2025 the conditions under which a fund for joint account qualifies as transparent will be changed.
 In this respect, funds for joint account are considered transparent for Dutch corporate income tax and withholding tax purposes, unless (i) the Fund is an investment fund or undertaking for collective investment in transferable securities (UCITS) within the meaning of article 1:1 of the Financial Supervision Act, and (ii) the units in the Fund are transferable, whereby units are considered non-transferable in case the units can only be transferred to the Fund itself by way of redemption.
-Under these new rules, the Fund remains transparent for Dutch corporate income tax and withholding tax purposes, as the units in the Fund can only be transferred by way of redemption by the Fund.
+Under these new rules, the Fund should remain transferred by way of redemption by the Fund.

-Based on the implementation of the ATAD2 anti-hybrid rules, the Fund is subject to Dutch corporate income tax in case at least 50% of the voting rights, capital or profit rights in the Fund are held directly or indirectly by one or more entities that are related to the Fund and are resident of a state under which tax laws the Fund is considered non-transparent for income tax purposes.
+Based on the implementation of the ATAD2 anti-hybrid rules, specifically the reversed hybrid rules, the Fund becomes subject to Dutch corporate income tax, Dutch dividend withholding tax and possibly Dutch conditional withholding tax in case at least 50% of the voting rights, capital or profit rights in the Fund are held directly or indirectly by one or more entities that are related to the Fund and are resident of a state under which tax laws the Fund is considered non-transparent for (corporate) income tax purposes.
 An entity is considered related to the Fund if it holds an interest of 25% or more in the voting rights capital or profit shares together with related parties or as a collaborating group as defined in Dutch tax law.
-For the purpose of this Section 6 it has been assumed that the Fund is not subject to Dutch corporate income tax under these rules.
+For the purpose of this Section 6 it has been assumed that the Fund does not qualify as a reversed hybrid for Dutch tax purposes.